Skip to content

 Festival of Evidence Resources

-Find below slides and recordings from events in the Festival of Evidence 2023, as well as other related resources and suggestions for further reading.
+Find below slides and recordings from previous Festivals of Evidence, as well as other related resources and suggestions for further reading.

 Refresh your thinking on how you can find, collect and use health and wellbeing data and evidence to improve services in Hertfordshire.